batmanscode/breastcancer-predictor/README.md

 ## Additional Info
 * Web app built with [Streamlit](https://github.com/streamlit/streamlit) (which is an amazing tool, if you haven't heard of it already).
-* If you're using conda, you can use `environment.yml` to create a new environment.
 * `pipeline.py` is the code used to generate `model.pkl`.
 [TPOT](https://github.com/EpistasisLab/tpot) was used to create this pipeline.

 ## Possible Issues